ABOUT CAPERNAUM

 What made you desire to become a Capernaum team member?

-I was working at a school district in Wisconsin, and my mom saw an ad for a job at Capernaum.
-I was considering moving back to the Twin Cities so I applied.
+I was working for a school district in Wisconsin when my mom saw an ad for a job at Capernaum.
+I was considering moving back to the Twin Cities, so I applied.
 After my interview, I thought it just seemed right.
-Capernaum cares about their staff and the families they serve.
+Capernaum cares about its staff and the families they serve.

 Share a favorite story while working at Capernaum.

 We had our first dance recital at the old Edina clinic.
-We started with only three kids so we set out a couple rows of chairs.
-We had such an amazing turn-out that we had many people standing.
-I did not realize how many lives those kids touched and how many people would come support them.
+We started with only three kids, so we set out a couple of rows of chairs.
+We had such an amazing turnout that many people were standing.
+I did not realize how many lives those kids touched and how many people would come to support them.

 What’s your favorite way to spend a free afternoon?

 Free afternoon?
 What is that?
-With going to school and having a kid in sports, those are few and far between.
-I guess I enjoy running or hanging out with my daughter.
+With going to school and having a kid, there are few sports.
+I enjoy running or hanging out with my daughter.

 DANA F., OT